omarbecerrasierra/Housing-Price-Real-Data/README.md

 # Housing-Price-Real-Data
-notebook of data analysis of the dataset for Colombia getting "Properati.com"
+notebook of data analysis of the dataset for Colombia obtained of "Properati.com"